lightning-js/blits/docs/router/basics.md

 ```

 The scoped Router instance has the same methods and properties as `this.$router`.
 This means you can also use `this.$router.get('modal').back()` to navigate back down the history stack of the named Router view, or use `this.$router.get('modal').currentRoute` to retrieve its current route.

+If a named RouterView cannot be found, navigation falls back to the default unnamed RouterView and logs a warning.

 ## Navigation